 - Organ perforation.
 IUDs are pointy, sharp objects.
 If they travel and embed in the uterus, they can cause serious tissue damage and infection.
 The device becomes less effective at preventing pregnancy as well.

 - Expulsion.
 Some women report having their IUD literally fall out of their uterus into their vagina.
 Women who have never been pregnant are more likely to experience this.
 Not only does this leave the woman vulnerable to getting pregnant.
 It can also cause internal damage.

 - Breaking during removal.
 The subject of many of the current lawsuits against the Paragard maker stems from the device breaking while it is being removed.
 Having broken pieces left behind in the uterus can wreak havoc on the women’s comfort and reproductive health.

 In 1984, the FDA (Food and Drug Administration) approved the Paragard IUD.
 It was made by Teva Pharmaceuticals.
-Though Teva has since sold the device to Cooper Companies for over one billion dollars.3
+Though Teva has since sold the device to Cooper Companies for over one billion dollars.
+Note that the FDA regulates Paragard as a drug and not as a medical device.3

 - Paragard website (official site).

 - See Michelle Llamas, Why Lawyers Are Talking About the Paragard IUD, Drugwatch (April 7, 2020).